 Review: Gentle Skin Cleanser, Paula Begoun, Nov.
 18, 2013

 InStyle magazine editors chose Cetaphil Gentle Skin Cleanser as the best cleanser for sensitive skin in 2005, 2006 and 2009.
 "It's more of a lotion, so it removes dirt and debris without affecting the top barrier of the skin," writes a consulting dermatologist.

 Review: Best Beauty Buys, Editors of InStyle magazine, As of May 2014

-Review Credibility: Good Real Simple magazine readers name Cetaphil Gentle Cleanser the best budget-friendly facial cleanser for sensitive skin.
+Real Simple magazine readers name Cetaphil Gentle Skin Cleanser the best budget-friendly facial cleanser for sensitive skin.
 Editors say the gentle formula cleans deeply while leaving skin "extremely soft."

-Review Credibility: Good More than 380 consumers posting to Drugstore.com give Cetaphil Gentle Skin Cleanser an average rating of 4 out of 5 stars, and 82 percent of them say they would recommend the product to a friend.
+About 400 consumers posting to Drugstore.com give Cetaphil's Gentle Skin Cleanser an average rating of 4.1 out of 5 stars.
 A few say it doesn't clean skin well, but most say it is extremely gentle on sensitive skin.

 Review: Cetaphil Gentle Skin Cleanser, Contributors to Drugstore.com, As of May 2014